John Swinney ‘absolutely horrified’ by Holyrood hidden camera allegations

 His Holyrood pass was deactivated on Thursday, effectively preventing him from accessing the building.

+On Monday evening, the Scottish Parliament confirmed Mr Smyth had resigned as convenor and member of Holyrood’s Economy and Fair Work Committee.

-With MSPs due to return to Parliament after the summer recess on Tuesday, the First Minister was pressed over whether the building is a “safe place to work”.
+With MSPs due to return to Parliament after the summer recess on Tuesday, the First Minister was pressed earlier on Monday over whether the building is a “safe place to work”.

 Mr Swinney said to the PA news agency that as the case against Mr Smyth was live there were “strict limits” on what he could say.